Alabama Court Records

 Do Sealed Records Show Up In Alabama Background Checks?

 No. Sealed records are invisible when searching public records remotely.
-As such, eligible persons or those with a court order must visit the court of current jurisdiction to access the documents.
+As such, eligible persons or those with a court order typically have to visit the court of current jurisdiction to access the documents.
 Except for licensing authorities and professional bodies, most employers will not see a sealed record.

 Who Can See Sealed Criminal Records in Alabama?

-Most private employers may not have access to records placed under seal except for those involved in health, law, military, education, and other sensitive service areas.
+Private employers generally do not have access to records placed under seal.
+However, exceptions may be made for employers involved in health, law, military, education, and other sensitive service areas.
 Government agencies have access to them, especially when conducting investigations.
 Statutorily allowed court staff and law enforcement agencies also have access to these records.

 How To Get Sealed Records in Alabama